eoncarlyle/portfolio-website/portfolio-application/WebRoot/markdown/resume.md

 ## Education

-Bachelor of Chemical Engineering<br>
-University of Minnesota, May 2021<br>
+Bachelor of Chemical Engineering: University of Minnesota, May 2021
 <br><br>